HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 Provides information about the width of the current video of a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 #### protected long GetVideoHeight(int playerIndex)
 Provides information about the height of the current video of a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+#### protected HISPlayerTrack[] GetTracks(int playerIndex)
+Provides information about a track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### protected int GetTrackBitrate(int playerIndex, int trackIndex)
+Get the bitrate of a certain track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### protected int GetTrackWidth(int playerIndex, int trackIndex)
+Get the width of a certain track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### protected int GetTrackHeight(int playerIndex, int trackIndex)
+Get the height of a certain track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 of the list.
+#### protected int GetTrackID(int playerIndex, int trackIndex)
+Get the ID of a certain track of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### protected int GetTrackCount(int playerIndex)
+Get the number of tracks of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
+Provide information about all the captions of a certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### public int GetCaptionsCount(int playerIndex)
+Obtain the number of captions of a  certain stream.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### public string GetCaptionID(int playerIndex, int ccTrackIndex)
+Obtain the ID of a certain caption of a certain player.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+#### public string GetCaptionLanguage(int playerIndex, int ccTrackIndex)
+Obtain the language of a certain caption of a certain player.
+The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.